bzoltan1/sysroot-tools/README.md

 If the tool breaks or terminates for whatever reason please check with mount command if there is any mount point left in the working directory.

+Please note that the json file may need to be updated and adjusted as the content of the repositories change.
+Packages may get removed, renamed and  updated.
+This will cause the download or installation processes fail.
+All failures should be graceful but if not then the tool may leave artifacts and mounted system directories behind.
+In that case please be careful when removing directories created by this tool

 ## Requirements

 The following tools must be available on the system where the sysroot tool is used: